-Professional Advisors are encouraged, if and when they deem it appropriate, to verbally inform their clients to report a crime to the Director of Education/Campus Director on a voluntary or confidential basis for inclusion in the College's Annual Security Report and Web-based report to the Department of Education.
+Professional Advisors are encouraged, if and when they deem it appropriate, to verbally inform their clients to report a crime to the President on a voluntary or confidential basis for inclusion in the College's Annual Security Report and Web-based report to the Department of Education.
 The College is not required to provide a timely warning with respect to crimes reported to a pastoral or professional Advisor.